Geomechanics for surface and underground infrastructure

 Waste tyres pose a significant environmental problem.
 One of the challenges in using waste tyres is the cost of transport and processing into a crumbed or shredded form for re-integration into a recycled product.
 The current practice in underground cut and fill mines is to use cemented waste rock fill (CRF) to fill excavations to limit ground movement and increase resource recovery.
 The inclusion of tyre rubber (up to about 40%) into the CRF mix (T-CRF) is expected to increase flexural and shear strength and energy absorption capacity of the CRF product.
 T-CRF will provide additional benefits to mining operations through cost savings, increased mining efficiency and contribute to solving an important environmental problem.

-For more information about our research, please contact Dr Ashim Debnath.
+For more info about our research, contact Associate Professor Ashim Debnath.